Vevey, Lake Geneva Switzerland

 You can visit Chaplin’s World, a museum honouring his life and work in the film industry in Corsier-sur-Vevey, just up the hill from the Vevey promenade.

-Tip: So when the French Border Patrol Police ask where you have come from today, take a moment before speaking.
 Maura said France.
-Technically correct, as we had started off in France in the morning, driven through Switzerland, and were now returning to France.
+Technically correct, as we had started in France in the morning, driven through Switzerland, and were returning to France.
 Luckily, Terry was the quick thinker today, saying Switzerland.

 Salines-Les-Bains, France